telosnetwork/rng-oracle-bridge/README.md

 ### DEPLOY

+You can deploy the contract using cleos with the following command:

+`cleos --url http://testnet.telos.net set contract [CONTRACT ACCOUNT] ./build ./rng.bridge.cpp ./rng.bridge.hpp`

 ## 3. START THE NATIVE LISTENER

-From the `native` directory, use `pm2` to start the listener script:
+From the `state-listener` directory, use `pm2` to start the listener script:

-`pm2 scripts/AccountStateListener.js`
+`pm2 index.js`

 ## 4. MAKE A REQUEST !

-Deploy a contract that calls the newly deployed `NativeOracleBridge` EVM contract's `request()` function and implements a callback function in order to receive the oracle's answer (confer to the specific oracle documentation for arguments returned).
-Refer to the `NativeOracleBridgeTester` EVM contract for an example.
+Deploy a contract that calls the newly deployed `RNGOracleBridge` EVM contract's `function request(uint callId, uint64 seed, uint min, uint max)` function and implements a `receiveRandom(uint callId, uint random)` callback function in order to receive the oracle's answer.
+Refer to the `RNGOracleConsumer` EVM contract for an example.